nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 Not sure if I want to include either or both of these advanced beginner concepts.

-#### Key Points

-1. Create a gene-level count matrix of gene expression quantification using recount3
-2. Perform differential expression of a two factor experiment in DESeq2
-3. Perform quality control and exploratory visualization of RNA-seq data in R

 ## References

 -   [R for Data Science by Hadley Wickham and Garrett